sfc-gh-cbaechtold/sfquickstarts/site/sfguides/src/intro_to_snowpark_container_services/intro_to_snowpark_container_services.md

 ![Snowpark Container Service](./assets/spcs.webp)

-Snowpark Container Services (SPCS) is a fully managed container offering that allows you to easily deploy, manage, and scale containerized services, jobs, and functions, all within the security and governance boundaries of Snowflake, and requiring zero data movement.
+Snowpark Container Services is a fully managed container offering that allows you to easily deploy, manage, and scale containerized services, jobs, and functions, all within the security and governance boundaries of Snowflake, and requiring zero data movement.
 As a fully managed service, SPCS comes with Snowflake’s native security, RBAC support, and built-in configuration and operational best-practices.

-SPCSs are fully integrated with both Snowflake features and third-party tools, such as Snowflake Virtual Warehouses and Docker, allowing teams to focus on building data applications, and not building or managing infrastructure.
+Snowpark Container Services are fully integrated with both Snowflake features and third-party tools, such as Snowflake Virtual Warehouses and Docker, allowing teams to focus on building data applications, and not building or managing infrastructure.
 Just like all things Snowflake, this managed service allows you to run and scale your container workloads across regions and clouds without the additional complexity of managing a control plane, worker nodes, and also while having quick and easy access to your Snowflake data.

-How are customers and partners using SPCS today?
+How are customers and partners using Snowpark Container Services today?
 Containerized services on Snowflake open up the opportunity to host and run long-running services, like front-end web applications, all natively within your Snowflake environment.
 Customers are now running GPU-enabled machine learning and AI workloads, such as GPU-accelerated model training and open-source Large Language Models (LLMs) as jobs and as service functions, including fine-tuning of these LLMs on your own Snowflake data, without having to move the data to external compute infrastructure.
 Snowpark Container Services are an excellent path for deploying applications and services that are tightly coupled to the Data Cloud.

-The introduction of SPCS on Snowflake includes the incorporation of new object types and constructs to the Snowflake platform, namely: images, image registry, image repositories, compute pools, specification files, services, and jobs.
+The introduction of Snowpark Container Services on Snowflake includes the incorporation of new object types and constructs to the Snowflake platform, namely: images, image registry, image repositories, compute pools, specification files, services, and jobs.

 For more information on these objects, check out [this article](https://medium.com/snowflake/snowpark-container-services-a-tech-primer-99ff2ca8e741) along with the Snowpark Container Services [documentation]().